adnanhaq30/blog/_posts/2022-03-10-continious-security.md

 - __Indepth Security Assesments__:

-In a traditional pentest it's hard for the pentesters to dive deep and do the in-depth analysis of the application logic, But in a continuous security model, the researchers who perform the pentest are re-testing your application twice or thrice a week hence it allows them to take some time and get a good understanding of target application and target [the Business Logic of the application](https://snapsec.co/blog/Business-logic-issues/).
+In a traditional pentest it's hard for the pentesters to dive deep and do the in-depth analysis of the application logic, But in a continuous security model, the researchers who perform the pentest are re-testing your application twice or thrice a week hence it allows them to take some time and get a good understanding of target application and target. [the Business Logic of the application](https://snapsec.co/blog/Business-logic-issues/).

 - __Continues Attack Surface Management__: